Kate Faasse

-Kate Louis Faasse (born June 4, 2004) is an American college soccer player who plays as a forward or midfielder for the North Carolina Tar Heels.
-She won the Hermann Trophy as a junior after leading the nation with 20 goals and helping the Tar Heels win the 2024 national championship.
+Kate Louis Faasse (born June 4, 2004) is an American professional soccer player who plays as a forward for the Houston Dash of the National Women's Soccer League (NWSL).
+She played college soccer for the North Carolina Tar Heels, winning the national championship and the Hermann Trophy in 2024.

 Early life

-Faasse was born in Phoenix, Arizona, to Shelley and Adrian Faasse.
-She scored 28 goals with 10 assists as a sophomore at Pinnacle High School in Phoenix before missing her junior season due to injury.
-In her senior year, she captained Pinnacle and led the team with 31 goals and 12 assists, earning the conference offensive player of the year award.
-She committed to the University of North Carolina in her senior year.
-She played ECNL soccer for SC del Sol, which she also captained.
+Faasse was born in Phoenix, Arizona, the daughter of Shelley and Adrian Faasse.
+She played high school soccer at Pinnacle High School in Phoenix, scoring 28 goals with 10 assists as a sophomore.
+After missing her junior year due to injury, she captained Pinnacle in her senior year and led the team with 31 goals and 12 assists, earning the conference offensive player of the year award.
+She committed to play college soccer for North Carolina as a freshman.
+She played club soccer for SC del Sol before moving to ECNL club Phoenix Rising.

 College career

+Faasse was a deep reserve for the North Carolina Tar Heels as a freshman in 2022, playing in 17 games and scoring 2 goals.
+She was unused in the national championship game as the Tar Heels lost to UCLA.
+She gained more minutes as a sophomore in 2023, scoring 2 goals in 23 games.

-After two years with limited minutes, sitting behind players like Ally Sentnor and Avery Patterson and scoring 4 goals in 40 appearances, Faasse stepped into a starting role for the North Carolina Tar Heels in her junior season in 2024.
-She scored twice in the last three minutes of her second start to pull off a come-from-behind 3–2 win against Colorado.
+Following the departure of forwards including Ally Sentnor and Avery Patterson, Faasse stepped into a starting role in her junior year in 2024.
+In the second game of the season, she scored twice in the final three minutes to pull off a 3–2 come-from-behind win over Colorado.
 She scored 7 goals in 10 games during the Atlantic Coast Conference (ACC) regular season.
 In the ACC tournament first round, she scored her third brace of the season by way of one penalty and one header as the Tar Heels won 2–0 against Virginia Tech.
-She did the same for her fourth brace in the ACC tournament final, giving the Tar Heels a 2–1 lead over Florida State before falling 3–2.
+She did the same thing in the ACC tournament final, giving the Tar Heels a 2–1 lead over Florida State before losing 3–2.
 She scored four goals in the NCAA tournament, including a golden goal in the 2–1 quarterfinal win against Penn State and a penalty in the 3–0 semifinal win against Duke.
 North Carolina defeated Wake Forest 1–0 in the final, winning its 23rd national title and first since 2012.